If you want to know how to improve physical intimacy in marriage, there are several key things you need to keep in mind.

 2. Be romantic

-When most people think about physical intimacy, they think about gestures which are more or less romantic—hugging, kissing, cuddling and so on.
+When most people think about physical intimacy in marriage, they think about gestures which are more or less romantic—hugging, kissing, cuddling, and so on.
 But physical intimacy is about more than kissing—physical intimacy is about feeling comfortable and enjoying being close to your partner.

 3. Cherish small physical signs

 Physical intimacy in marriage doesn’t have to be a big, swooping hug when you see each other in public; nor does it have to be constant up-close-and-personal kisses.

 Small signs of physical intimacy or physical affection are just as important, and too many people are not as uncomfortable or potentially awkward.
 These smaller signs include activities such as holding hands while in private or public, playing footsie under the table, and playful behavior such as tickling or wrestling.

 Sometimes you may feel like if you just make your partner hug or cuddle, they will eventually warm up to the idea of building physical intimacy in marriage—but this is a big mistake that not only makes it more likely that your partner will not want to be physically intimate, it invalidates your partner’s feelings towards intimacy as well.

 It’s very important to recognize boundaries and limits in a relationship—you can work on improving physical intimacy in marriage, but you can’t force someone to be intimate with you.

 Remember: have patience, take things slowly, and don’t forget that physical intimacy in marriage doesn’t have to mean cuddling on the couch every night.

 Physical intimacy in marriage can be as simple as lovingly holding each other’s hands when you’re out shopping or sitting super close together at a diner booth.